-- Accelerating education using immersive technologies to deliver innovative training solutions to improve learning experience and learning outcomes.
+- Accelerating education with immersive technologies we use immersive technologies to deliver training to improve learning experiences.
+One example is the award-winning geological fieldwork project.

 Robotics at Leeds

-Our team of engineers, scientists and clinicians use virtual reality to design and build robots within our Robotics at Leeds network.
-Researchers are able to use our £5.5m national robotics facility funded by the Engineering and Physical Sciences Research Council.
-Leeds researchers use the technology for a variety of purposes, from assisting surgeons during robotic procedures to exploring chambers in the great pyramids of Egypt.
+Our team of engineers, scientists and clinicians use virtual reality to design and build robots.
+Our £5.5m national robotics facility which is funded by the Engineering and Physical Sciences Research Council is used for a variety of purposes, from assisting surgeons during robotic procedures to exploring hidden chambers in Egyptian pyramids.

 Perception Action Cognition Laboratory

 Our Perception Action Cognition Laboratory (PAC) brings together experts in experimental psychology, neuroscience, engineering and clinical medicine.
-Led by Professor Mark Mon-Williams, a virtual reality research pioneer, we are studying the health risks and potential health benefits of virtual reality.
+Researchers at the lab, led by Professor Mark Mon-Williams, study the health risks and potential health benefits of virtual reality.

 Leeds Institute for Data Analytics

-The £45m Leeds Institute for Data Analytics (LIDA) brings together over 200 researchers and data scientists to harness the potential of big data.
+The Leeds Institute for Data Analytics (LIDA) brings together more than 200 researchers and data scientists to harness the potential of big data.
 We are exploring the opportunities offered by virtual reality to visualise large datasets in intuitive ways.

 The University is home to the largest virtual reality dental training facility in the UK.
 We have 30 simulators which our dentistry students use to hone their technical skills on virtual patients.